 Book coaches

 Book coaches help you get out of your own way.
-They stand beside you through every twist and turn, from first draft to polished manuscript ready for publication.
-Some coaches, like myself, also walk authors through the many steps of self-publication and offer marketing strategies.
+We stand beside you through every twist and turn, from first draft to polished manuscript ready for publication.
+Some coaches, like myself, also walk authors through the many steps of self-publishing and offer marketing strategies.

-They help you overcome imposter syndrome, set goals, teach writing and revision techniques, and more.
-Think of them as your personal MFA professor.
+In short, we help you overcome imposter syndrome, set goals, teach writing and revision techniques, and more.
+Think of us as your personal MFA professor.

 Developmental editors

-Developmental editors are like architects; they look at the big picture, helping with a story's overall structure and addressing any issues with plot holes, character arcs, the timeline, and story flow from start to finish.
+Developmental editors are like architects: We look at the big picture, helping with a story's overall structure and addressing issues with plots, character arcs, backstories, foreshadowing, timelines, and story flow from start to finish.

 Beta readers